-Udalov shares with Ask Insights her company’s journey in the hotel industry and how hotel technology can help hoteliers on their daily demands.
-Being a tech-enthusiastic, she believes that now is the best time for hotels to invest in new technologies, especially when reducing expenses in on the table.
+Udalov shares with Ask Insights her company’s journey in the hotel industry and how hotel technology can help hoteliers with their daily demands.
+Being a tech-enthusiastic, she believes that now is the best time for hotels to invest in new technologies, especially when reducing expenses on the table.

 She emphasizes, however, that guest’s satisfaction will never be complete without a smile on the hoteliers’ face.
 Read below our interview:

 You work now with the hotel industry, but I saw on your profile that you have a bachelor’s degree in Architecture, a master’s degree in Law… So how did you end up in the world of hospitality?